rsastri21/CrewMatch/README.md

 ### Upcoming functionality changes
   * Ability for productions to be flagged as independent and be exempted from crew matching.
-  * Roles controller to get default roles and find which roles need to be included in the Role Interest Form.
+  * ~~Roles controller to get default roles and find which roles need to be included in the Role Interest Form.~~ Implemented in ProductionsController.